Articles

 Stylish and serviceable herb gardens are a delight through the growing season when they appeal to the eye and senses and provide fresh herbs.
 In winter, stores of dried and frozen herbs make cooking a pleasure.
 If you don’t already have a culinary herb garden, you are missing out.
 And, there’s no reason not to grow one.
 Essential culinary herbs are the easiest plants in a food gardener’s repertoire.

-Every culture relies on essential herbs to flavor their foods.
-In past blogs, we have written about French herb gardens, Indian herb gardens, herbal tea gardens, herb containers, lemon-scented herbs, and apothecary gardens, but oddly enough, we have never written about growing herbs essential to western cuisine.
-These are the common (and pricy) herbs that homeowners buy at the grocery store (despite the fact that they grow like weeds).
+Every culture relies on essential herbs to flavor its foods.
+In past blogs, we have written about French herb gardens, Indian herb gardens, herbal tea gardens, herb containers, lemon-scented herbs, and apothecary gardens, but oddly enough, we have never written about growing herbs essential to Western cuisine.
+These are the common (and pricy) herbs that homeowners buy at the grocery store (even though they grow like weeds).
 Herbs are yawn and water garden plants unless you want to make a show and create a formal herbary or knot garden.

 Essential Herbs of Spring